Bullfrog Productions: Acquisition by Electronic Arts and Molyneux's departure (1995–1998)

 According to Edgar, Bullfrog began merger talks with Electronic Arts in 1993.
 To get the best deal, he believed Bullfrog should also talk with other companies such as Sony and Virgin.
 He explained that Electronic Arts was the obvious choice as Bullfrog already had a positive relationship with them.
 According to Molyneux, Bullfrog received numerous offers expressing interest in purchasing the company.
 The offers were not taken seriously until major companies, such as Electronic Arts and Philips, made contact; it was then thought that the acquisition by one of these companies would be inevitable.
 Bullfrog was bought by Electronic Arts in early January 1995.
 The rumored price of the acquisition was $44 million(£29 million).
 By this time, the studio's staff count had risen from 35 to 60 and the acquisition allowed it to grow to 150 people within months.
 Molyneux became a vice-president of Electronic Arts and head of their European branch.
 Edgar became the vice-president of the European branch and Bullfrog's chairman.
 He described Bullfrog becoming part of a multinational company as "a very big change" and worked for Electronic Arts to assist with the transition.
 Although Molyneux had said that Bullfrog's products would not suffer as a result of Electronic Arts' purchase, the number of games in development meant that there was less time to refine them (despite the company's growth rate), affecting their quality.

 After the release of Magic Carpet in 1994, seven games were in development: Magic Carpet 2, Theme Hospital, The Indestructibles, Syndicate Wars, Gene Wars, Creation, and Dungeon Keeper.
 After Electronic Arts' purchase, Molyneux was told to release a game, namely Magic Carpet 2 or Dungeon Keeper, within six weeks.
 Neither was near completion, so to appease Electronic Arts, Hi-Octane was created.
 It had a rushed development and no name by July 1995.
-Molyneux explained that Bullfrog's games were normally original, and they were not concerned about them being copied, but the project was "a little derivative", which was why it was kept secret—even Edgar was not informed of the project at first.
+Molyneux explained that Bullfrog's games were normally original, and it was not concerned about them being copied, but the project was "a little derivative", which was why it was kept secret—even Edgar was not informed of the project at first.
 Around this time, Bullfrog had a reputation for having largely ignored 16-bit game consoles, and Syndicate Wars was the company's first title originally developed for a console—the PlayStation.